goodpink/goodpink.github.io/index.md

 ---

 # Ryo Yonetani, Ph.D.
 Research Associate

-Institute of Industrial Science

-The University of Tokyo
+Institute of Industrial Science, The University of Tokyo

 # News
 - (July 16, 2017) Our paper on privacy-preserving visual learning has been accepted to ICCV.